 Many life activities get boiled down to a baseball analogy: three strikes and you are out.

-Obviously, you can become too guy-shy and never pull the trigger.
+Obviously, you can become too gun-shy and never pull the trigger.
 That’s also a sure way to not make money.
-Being guy-shy can also make you hesitant and second guess your process.
-Finding the right balance to wait for the right pitch is the most valuable self-control exercise a discretionary trader can do.
+Being gun-shy can also make you hesitant and second guess your process.
+Developing the self-control to wait for the right pitch is one of the most valuable attributes of a discretionary trader.